DNWMNCR/JavaForSmallTeams/specifics/500_prefer_maps_and_filters_to_imperative_loops.md

 Most loop based code can be re-written in a more declarative style using filters and maps.

-Java 8 made this easy by introducing lambdas and the streams api, but the same style can be applied in Java 7 using anonymous inner classes and third party libraries such as Guava.
+Java 8 made this easy by introducing lambdas and the streams API, but the same style can be applied in Java 7 using anonymous inner classes and third party libraries such as Guava.

 Filters and maps highlight what the code is intended to achieve.
 This is less clear in the imperative implementation.